greenbone/autohooks-plugin-ruff/README.md

 pre-commit = ["autohooks.plugins.ruff"]
 ```

-What the plugin actually does is `ruff check .` on git commit, so you should be able to use
+What the plugin actually does is `ruff check .` on git commit, so you should be
-the exact same settings as in [ruff's docs](https://beta.ruff.rs/docs/settings/).
+able to use the exact same settings as in [ruff's docs](https://beta.ruff.rs/docs/settings/).

 ## Notes

-This project only runs ruff as a pre-commit, so, all features from ruff should be
+This project only runs ruff as a pre-commit hook, so, all features from ruff
-available too!
+should be available too.

 To activate this pre-commit hook remember to run this command before you start:

 ```shell
 poetry run autohooks activate --mode poetry
 ```